-1745 Fig. 9 (Left) Drift contour of an equatorial electron trapped in an asymmetric time-stationary 1746 magnetic field and orientation of the radial electric field oscillation of a toroidal ULF wave.
-The 1747 solid arrows show the orientation of the electric field at t = 0 for an electron starting at dusk, and 1748 the dashed arrows indicate the electric field direction half a drift period later.
-(Right) (a) 1749 1750 Numerical evaluation of a quantity proportional to the work of the electric field $(\mathbf{E} \cdot \mathbf{V}{\mathbf{D}})$ dt and (b) evolution of the particle kinetic energy (W) as a function of time.
-The electric field is always 1751 pointing outward when the electron is drifting radially inward, and it is inward when the electron 1752 is drifting outward.
-Thus, $q\mathbf{E} \cdot \mathbf{V}{\mathbf{D}}$ is always positive, and the electron is continuously gaining 1753 energy as it drifts around Earth.
+Fig. 9 (Left) Drift contour of an equatorial electron trapped in an asymmetric time-stationary magnetic field and orientation of the radial electric field oscillation of a toroidal ULF wave.
+The solid arrows show the orientation of the electric field at t=0 for an electron starting at dusk, and the dashed arrows indicate the electric field direction half a drift period later.
+(Right) (a) Numerical evaluation of a quantity proportional to the work of the electric field ($\mathbf{E} \cdot \mathbf{V_D}$)dt and (b) evolution of the particle kinetic energy (W) as a function of time.
+The electric field is always pointing outward when the electron is drifting radially inward, and it is inward when the electron is drifting outward.
+Thus, $q\mathbf{E} \cdot \mathbf{V_D}$ is always positive, and the electron is continuously gaining energy as it drifts around Earth.
 Left: (Hudson et al. 1999).
 Right: (Elkington et al 1999).

-1754 oscillation in one single global mode.
+In all cases, the drift resonance mechanism characterizes the action of a monochromatic oscillation in one single global mode.
 It is important to remember that the drift resonance theory was proposed to suggest a process by which radiation belt particles would rapidly gain significant energy, while conserving their first two adiabatic invariants.
 Drift resonance requires a monochromatic oscillation in a single mode.
-This mechanism differs from the core mechanism
+This mechanism differs from the core mechanism for radial diffusion.